nginxinc/kubernetes-ingress/docs/content/configuration/security.md

 Snippets are disabled by default.
 To use snippets, set the [`enable-snippets`](/nginx-ingress-controller/configuration/global-configuration/command-line-arguments#cmdoption-enable-snippets) command-line argument.
 Note that for the ConfigMap resource, snippets are always enabled.

 ### Configure root filesystem as read-only
+> **Note**: This feature is available for both the NGINX and NGINX Plus editions.
+NGINX AppProtect WAF and NGINX AppProtect DoS are not yet supported by this feature.

 The F5 Nginx Ingress Controller (NIC) has various protections against attacks, such as running the service as non-root to avoid changes to files.
 An additional industry best practice is having root filesystems set as read-only so that the attack surface is further reduced by limiting changes to binaries and libraries.

-As of now we do not set read-only root filesystem as default.
+Currently we do not set read-only root filesystem as default.
 Instead, this is an opt-in feature available on the [helm-chart](/nginx-ingress-controller/installation-with-helm/#configuration) via `controller.readOnlyRootFilesystem`.
-Users of non-Helm YAML manifests need to manually uncomment the argument, volumes and initContainers required for read-only root filesystem correctly.
+When using manifests instead of Helm, uncomment the following sections of the deployment:
+ * `readOnlyRootFilesystem: true`,
+ * The entire `volumeMounts` section,
+ * The entire `initContiners` section,
+ * For `initContainers:image:`, use exact same image used for regular NIC installation.
 Refer below code-block for guidance:

 ```
 #        fsGroup: 101 #nginx